 - The first attempt will be administered in class before the drop date by each Calculus II instructor.
 You may retake the exam two times beyond the initial in-class testing.
 There will be a period of two weeks after the drop date when there will be times to retake the exam.
-For spring 2018 this is Jan.
-16.
+For fall 2019 this is Sept.
+3.

 - Each problem will be graded as correct or incorrect.
 Any mistake means that the answer to the problem is wrong.
 To pass the exam students need to get nine out of 12 problems correct.

 - If you do not pass this basic skills exam your final grade will be lowered by a half letter grade at the end of the course.

 - You will have 40 minutes to finish this exam.

 - The only things you are allowed to use when taking this exam are a pencil and an eraser.

 Practice exams are available in three different ways.